Selecting the Appropriate Policy Instruments

 - Special Economic Zones: Performance, Lessons Learned, and Implication for Zone Development (Gokhan Akinci, James Crittle)

 This four-page document discusses the one-stop shop approach, explaining its implementation, advantages, and pitfalls. ...

-This report provides an in-depth case of SEZ establishment in Poland and all factors considered when developing an SEZ. ...
+This report provides an in-depth case study of the establishment of a special economic zone in Poland, including the many factors considered ...

 The Implications of Successful SEZs in Northeast Asia: Opportunities for Developing SEZs in Mongolia

-This resource provides insight on an Special Economic Zone (SZE) programme that is struggling to attract investment.
+This resource provides insight into an special economic zone (SZE) program that is struggling to attract investment.
 Using the case of ...

 SEZs are created and supported using a variety of policy tools to attract investment and foster industrial synergies.

 Several tools that can help an SEZ attract the participation of firms and investors include the following.

 - Infrastructure, including access to serviced land, utilities (electricity grid access can be particularly important in countries with low grid availability), transport infrastructure (e.g., road, rail, port or airport access to major trading areas), top structures (e.g., warehousing), or shared infrastructure (e.g., research facilities).
 Broadband infrastructure is also becoming the norm.
 Although infrastructure is typically contributed by governments, where governments have tight budgets and limited capacity, extractive companies might also provide infrastructure, especially if they can expect to recoup the costs during a long operational stage.

 - Streamlined bureaucracy: Many SEZs offer one-stop shops that give firms a single contact point to deal with all government licensing and administration.
 Note that creating a one-stop shop is itself a major bureaucratic undertaking that can involve a long lead time.
 Other operational and licensing incentives include alternative labor and environmental requirements.
 For example, firms in Philippine SEZs face lower environmental clearances.